Force over Distance: Chapter 14

 “Easy.”
 He held the man in place.
 “You’re fine.”

-Gasping, Young hauled the man into a seated position.
+Gasping, Young hauled the man upright.

 They stared at one another, breathing hard.
 Rush’s fingers dug painfully into Young’s biceps.
 Panic and disorientation reverberated through their link until Young wasn’t sure whose anxiety was making whose heart race.